kftam1994/assessTaskAI/README.md

 # Assessment Task for AI/Digital Analyst

+This is a simple HTML page taking an image with English words and numbers and returning the text on it.
 An English word image generators produce character images.
-Then, those images generated and other character images are fed to a neural network model to recognize the word from the image
+Then, those images generated and other character images are fed to a neural network model.
+The model is used to retrieved the text from the image.

 ## Getting Started

 To run the page, it needs Python 3 to be installed.
-It also needs packages including, Matplotlib, scikit-image(skimage) and scikit-learn(sklearn).
+It also needs packages including
+ * Matplotlib
+ * scikit-image(skimage)
+ * scikit-learn(sklearn)
+Packages can be installed through pip.

 The HTML page can run when Flask_web.py is executed with Python 3 in the command line through the command "python Flask_web.py"